inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section1.md

 	· Image:                 docker://inductiva/kutu:splishsplash_v2.13.0
 	· Local input directory: splishsplash-base-dir
 	· Submitting to the following computational resources:
- 		· Machine Group api-mmirpn1frhnmm9ja2a2owftqu with c2d-highcpu-4 machines
+ 		· Machine Group api-mmirpn1frhnmm9ja2a2owftqu with c2d-highcpu-16 machines
 	· Restart On Preemption: False

-■ Task uaxaztw3o1y4mz45kv5diazf7 submitted to the queue of the Machine Group api-mmirpn1frhnmm9ja2a2owftqu with c2d-highcpu-4 machines.
+■ Task uaxaztw3o1y4mz45kv5diazf7 submitted to the queue of the Machine Group api-mmirpn1frhnmm9ja2a2owftqu with c2d-highcpu-16 machines.
 ```

-The simulation should take approximately **33 minutes** to complete.
+The simulation should take approximately **3 minutes** to complete.
 Once finished, the resulting data will be
 stored in a directory located at `inductiva-output/{task-id}`.
-This output includes several log files - most
+This output includes several log files -
-notably `stderr.txt`, `stdout.txt`, and `log/SPH_log.txt` - which provide details about the simulation process
+most notably `stderr.txt`, `stdout.txt`, and `log/SPH_log.txt` - which provide details about the simulation
-and report any errors that may have occurred.
+process and report any errors that may have occurred.

 More importantly, the output directory contains a `vtk` subdirectory, where a series of .vtk files store data
 about the fluid particles at each simulation timestep.
 These .vtk files are the seeds of our dataset.

-For comparison, running the same base case on a more powerful machine (`c2d-highcpu-16`, with 16 vCPUs) reduced the runtime to **24 minutes**.
-However, this performance gain is not linear — doubling or quadrupling the number of vCPUs doesn't lead to a proportional decrease in runtime.

-Therefore, to efficiently scale up dataset generation, we focus not on using the most powerful (and expensive) machines, but on **parallelism**: running many small sized machines simultaneously.